singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 npm install
 ```

-This will install the hexo command line client globally, followed by the package depencies found in the package.json file.
+This will install the hexo command line client globally, followed by the package depencies found in the package.json file in the root (since you cd to your site root in the first line).

 Once the application has finished installing, it's time to test it out.